Safebox36/Project-KAGE/README.md

 No description.
 ### 1 - Enemies Created (6/7/17 by Matthew)
 Light enemy started and mostly completed.
 Shadow enemy started and basic movement done; rotation yet to be figured out.
+### 2 - Enemy Movement Improved (7/7/17 by Matthew)
+Light and Shadow enemy movements have been updated, they now rotate and walk between predefined points.
+Shadow has been set to run these points while Light has been set to walk them.